 - Post go-live support

-- Full checklist for managing a Bromcom MIS implementation
+- Those responsible for managing or leading Bromcom MIS implementations.

 Please note: only secondary schools get a test migration.
 Primary schools get a training system.

 It is best practice to stagger your Bromcom implementation to reduce risk and reduce the amount of training that staff need to do upfront.
 Bromcom comprises multiple modules and it is likely you don’t need to use all of these from day one.

 Create a ”roadmap” for a phased implementation and from that determine a change management plan which includes staff training and communications at the right time (i.e. not too long before they go live with the module) and any other changes such as changes to school policies or procedures.
 Please see section two, ‘change management and training.’